-Even without the slim umbrella fold, these strollers are lightweight, quality doubles with some nice usability features that make them solid picks for travel (though not the most compact double stroller type).
+Even without the slim umbrella fold, these strollers are lightweight, quality doubles with some nice usability features that make them solid picks for travel (though they are not the most compact type of double stroller).

-5. Kolcraft Cloud Plus Lightweight Double Stroller ~ $175 — Economy Pick with Solid Features
+5. Kolcraft Cloud Plus Lightweight Double Stroller ~ $175 (on sale for ~ $142 at Amazon) — Economy Pick with Solid Features

 This lightweight (23 lbs) budget double stroller has more features and storage than you’d expect, plus an easy fold making it awesome for traveling with two kids.